rmind/rhashmap/README.md

   otherwise, a default size will be used.
 Certain hash map behaviour can be specified using any of the following optional `flags`:
-    * `RHM_NOCOPY`: the keys on insert will not be copied and the given pointers to them will be expected to be valid and the values constant until the key is deleted; by default, the put operation will make a copy of the key.
+    * `RHM_NOCOPY`: the keys on insert will not be copied and the given pointers to them will be expected to be valid (as well as their values constant) until the key is deleted; by default, the put operation will make a copy of the key.
     * `RHM_NONCRYPTO`: a non-cryptographic hash function will be used to provide higher performance.
 By default, half SipHash-2-4 is used to defend against the hash-flooding DoS attacks.
 With this flag set, the hash function will be switched to the MurmurHash3 algorithm.

 * `void rhashmap_destroy(rhashmap_t *hmap)`
   * Destroy the hash map, freeing the memory it uses.
+The internal key copies (when `RHM_NOCOPY` is not set) will be freed, but otherwise it is the responsibility of the user to remove keys prior the destruction.

 * `void *rhashmap_get(rhashmap_t *hmap, const void *key, size_t len)`
   * Lookup the key (of a given length) and return the value associated with it.